imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/nlq.md

 query = "Who is the Prime Minister of India?" answer = nlq_tapas(table=data, query=query)['answer']
 print(answer)
-# Output: "Narendra Modi" (or atleast, at the time of writing)
+# Output: "Narendra Modi" (at the time of writing)
 ```

 !!! tip
     Personal opinion - TAPAS's accuracy is quite good wrt TableQA, but the major drawback is that it only works for small tables.
-Hence, forget about using it for industry use case with large tables.
+Hence, forget about using it for industry use case with larger tables.

 ### TableQA

 - [TableQA](https://github.com/abhijithneilabraham/tableQA) follows Query creator approach to build an AI tool for querying natural language on tabular data.
 While the approach was released rather recently *(Jan 2022)*, it's performance is comparable or worse than TaPas.
-As per the authors, TableQA shines when it comes to NLQ on large tables and comlex queries.
+As per the authors, TableQA shines when it comes to NLQ on large tables and complex queries.
 - It is more of a framework consisting of mulitple modules.
 The complete process consists of components like table selector, known fields extractor, unknown fields extractor, and agreegator function classifer and SQL generator.